wallarm/product-documentation/docs/latest/user-guides/settings/integrations/jira.md

 # Atlassian Jira

+[Jira](https://www.atlassian.com/software/jira) is a widely used project management and issue tracking software developed by Atlassian.
+It is specifically designed for software development teams but is adaptable to a variety of use cases in other industries and departments.
 You can set up Wallarm to create issues in Jira when [vulnerabilities](../../../glossary-en.md#vulnerability) are detected, all or only for the selected risk level(s) - high, medium or low.

 ## Setting up integration